askfiy/lsp_extra_dim/README.md

 - 1. Customize the diagnostic.show method
 - 2. Filter all diagnostics and clear all unused diagnostics
-- 3. Create a mark and put it in a specific namespace (clear the namespace when diagnostics is triggered again)
+- 3. Create a mark and put it in a specific namespace (clear the namespace when diagnostics is hidden)

 So, he has 1 filtering steps: